SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 ```

 > [!NOTE]
 > After adding a CDN origin, it might take up to 15 minutes for you to be able to retrieve files via the CDN service.
-You can verify, if the particular origin has already been enabled using the [Get-SPOTenantCdnOrigins](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnorigins?view=sharepoint-ps) cmdlet.
+You can verify if the particular origin has already been enabled using the [Get-SPOTenantCdnOrigins](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnorigins?view=sharepoint-ps) cmdlet.

 #### Remove Office 365 CDN origin